aazuspan/snazzy/README.md

 print(snazzy.surpriseMe());
 ```

 What if you already have an aesthetic or color scheme in mind?
 Try passing in an array of tags and/or colors.
-Now the random style will be chosen randomly from the styles that match *all* your criteria.
+Now the style will be chosen randomly from the styles that match *all* your criteria.

 ```javascript
 snazzy.surpriseMe(["monochrome", "yellow", "black", "two-tone"]);
 ```

-`Snazzy` supports all of the tags and colors used by Snazzy Maps
+`Snazzy` supports all of the tags and colors used by Snazzy Maps.
+To see them in the code editor: `print(snazzy.tags)`.

 - **Tags**: `colorful, complex, dark, greyscale, light, monochrome, no-labels, simple, two-tone`
 - **Colors**: `black, blue, grey, green, orange, purple, red, white, yellow`

-To see them in the code editor: `print(snazzy.tags)`.

 ## Details